Louis-CharlesBiron/canvasDotEffect/readme.md

 #### `npx cdejs-browser-template <projectName?>` | *`npx cdejs-bt <projectName?>`*

-This command creates a **non modular** CanvasDotEffect project template.
+This command creates a **non-modular** CanvasDotEffect project template.
 It accepts an optional project name as parameter.

 ### To create the CDECanvas React component